 Students must take the GRE.
 (GRE scores more than five years old relative to the date of initial enrollment will not be accepted by the Graduate School.)
 Most successful applicants will have a combined GRE score (verbal and quantitative) of at least 1000.
 Scores of these two sections of the GRE for students admitted to the program last year, however, were 500 and 647 respectively.
 Any applicant with a V+Q total below that average must be able to submit exceptional supporting materials to have a competitive application (transcripts, at least three reference letters, a portfolio, etc.).
 The Director has the right to waive the GRE if the applicant demonstrates excellence in the overall application.
 Because of the strong communication component of the Ph.D., non-native speakers of English should have a minimum TOEFL score of 550 (paper version) or 213 (computer version).
 Applicants with a score of less than 4 on the analytical writing section of the GRE and/or who have TOEFL scores less than indicated above are urged to contact the RCID Director prior to initiating an application.
 The official scores--all material--must arrive on time.

 It is solely the responsibility of the applicant to monitor the sent and arrived scores, letters, transcripts, etc., to the CU Graduate Admissions Office.

-Part-time students, in-residence or on-line, who most likely take one or even two seminars a semester, may apply but the Director and the RCID AC do not especially encourage such students to enter the program.
-In making an application, the part-time student should, as must the fulltime student, make a case, with compelling evidence and arguments, of the high probability of completing the degree in a timely manner.
+Part-time students, in-residence or on-line, who most likely take one or even two seminars a semester, may apply.
+However, in making an application, the part-time student should, as must the fulltime student, make a case, with compelling evidence and arguments, of the high probability of completing the degree in a timely manner.
 RCID is a four-year program.